How to comprehensively reduce utility bills

 3. Rain barrels can save money on your water bill

 A rain barrel that stores 500 gallons will, after you install pumps and filtration apparatuses, cost you around $1 per gallon.

 You can get six of them properly installed so rain goes to them, and that water gets into your home’s system, for about $3k—again, if you do it right.

 This won’t totally eliminate your need for water, but it will reduce your monthly costs substantially.

 There is generally more than one available electricity plan in any given community.

 You can peruse them and find options that are less expensive than those provided initially through whatever grid hookups the home you’ve purchased comes with.

-At the following website, http://texaselectricityplans.com/, you can find plans ranging from 6.1 cents per kWh to 12.3.
+You can find plans ranging from 6.1 cents per kWh to 12.3 on the following website http://texaselectricityplans.com/.

 5. Change your regular activity to reduce energy usage

 Much of the activity people have on a daily basis involves using electricity unnecessarily.